mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 Six years ago, I [quit my job as a developer at Google](/why-i-quit-google/) to create my own bootstrapped software company.

 For the first few years, all of my businesses flopped.
-None of them earned more than a few hundred dollars per month in revenue, and they all had negative profits.
+The best of them earned a few hundred dollars per month in revenue, but none of them were profitable.

 Halfway through my third year, I created a device called [TinyPilot](https://tinypilotkvm.com) that allows users to control their computers remotely.
 The product quickly caught on, and it's been my main focus ever since.

 TODO: Photo of TinyPilot device with screenshot

-In 2023, TinyPilot earned $200k in profit, a 10x increase from 2022.
-The business also generated $997k in revenue, which I'll generously round up to $1M.
+In 2023, TinyPilot generated $997k in revenue, which I'll generously round up to a cool million.
+More importantly, the business earned $200k in profit, a 10x increase from 2022.

 In this post, I'll share what I've learned about being a bootstrapped founder from my sixth year doing it.